 Licking Heights offers traditional college preparation courses, Advanced Placement (AP), as well as, a College Credit Plus program.
 Students also are eligible to graduate with an honors diploma or elect as juniors to attend Licking County's career technical school (C-TEC).
 Any student who completes one of these curricula will meet the academic requirements necessary for graduation.
-The District has launched new college and career pathways in Fall, 2020 in conjunction with the opening of the new high school.
+The District launched new college and career pathways in fall, 2021.